xueyouluo/fsauor2018/README.md

 Issues and starts are welcomed!

+## Train from scratch

+For those who don't want to preprocess data, refer to [scripts](./scripts/readme.md).

 ## Data

 For those who want to get the raw dataset, please refer to this link [data](https://drive.google.com/file/d/1OInXRx_OmIJgK3ZdoFZnmqUi0rGfOaQo/view?usp=sharing).